SaaSDevelopment:YourQuestionsAnswered

 How do you ensure SaaS security?+

-Security measures include: encrypted data at rest and in transit, role-based access control, API rate limiting, input validation, SQL injection prevention, XSS protection, CSRF tokens, session management, audit logging, and regular dependency updates.
-We follow OWASP Top 10 guidelines for every SaaS project.
+It is layered in, not patched on later.
+Data encrypted at rest and in transit, role-based access, API rate limiting, input validation, protection against SQL injection and XSS, CSRF tokens, real session management, audit logging, and dependencies kept current.
+We work to the OWASP Top 10 on every SaaS build, because the common attacks are common for a reason.

 Can you build a white-label SaaS?+